 Analyzing Your Child Care Needs

-Before you vow to quit your job and live off the grid in a desperate attempt to save money, you need to look at what your daycare needs really are.
-Generally, you can expect to pay more for infant care versus that for a toddler or elementary-age child.
+Before you vow to quit your job and live off the grid in a desperate attempt to save money on child care, take a hard look at what your daycare needs are.
+Generally, you can expect to pay more for infant care versus care for a toddler or elementary-age child.

 When considering child care needs, here are some questions to consider.